cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 title: "Creating controllable D state (uninterruptible sleep) processes on demand"
 ---

+tl;dr:

+- Use `vfork` for a D state that can be controlled via signals.
+- Use `fsfreeze` for a D state which cannot be controlled via signals.

+But wait, how can any D state process be controlled by signals anyway?
+Isn't the whole point that they are uninterruptible?
+If you are wondering this, read on and you will likely find out some new things about how Linux works internally :-)

+---

 At [work](https://meta.com) several years ago I received what at the time I thought was a pretty niche and one-off request.
 A team in the containerisation space was testing container teardown robustness, and wanted to make sure that